jgalminas/planner/README.md

-# COMP1004 Main Project - Task Planner
+# Task Management Application
-This is the COMP1004 main project.
-The objective was to develop a single page application that helps users manage time and explore the possibility of utilising the Alexa Skills technology.

-## Overview
+## 💡 Background
+This is a task management application that I built during my first university year for the Computing Practice module.
+The aim of this project was to create something related to time management.

-This application is a time management tool where users can plan their projects / tasks to be more efficient and remember upcoming deadlines.
-The application allows users to create objectives and categorise them to their preferred structure.
+Using this tool users can plan and prioritise their projects and tasks to be more efficient and deliver work consistently and on time.
+The application follows a kanban board type of approach where users can create and categorise their objectives.

-**Currently Implemented Features:**
+## ✨ Features
+Here are some of the features of this project:

-- Users are able to create accounts to save their data and access it online.
+✅ Ability to create accounts and access data online <br>
-- Task creation which includes a due date, starting date, priority and description.
-- Category creation for better organised time management plan.
-- Board creation for a way of organising time management plans into seperate views.
-- Sorting tasks and categories by dragging and dropping them.
-- A popup reminder of upcoming deadlines opening the board.
+✅ Breaking up objectives into smaller tasks <br>
+✅ Categorising objectives <br>
+✅ Ability to create workspaces to separate objectives <br>
+✅ Ability to quickly drag objectives and categories to sort them

+<em> As a side note, this application is not something I would consider a full product, therefore, some of the features may still be partially functional
+or lack polish. </em>

-## Architecture
+## ⚙️ Architecture

-### Front-End
+### 💻  Front-End
-The front-end was built using JavaScript, React and a few libraries to help me with some features of the application, such as React Router to handle site routing and React Redux for easy and effective global state management.
+The front-end was built using JavaScript, React and a few other libraries to help me with some of the aforementioned features.
+Such as React Router to handle site routing, React Redux for easy and effective global state management and Dnd-Kit for dragging and dropping capabilities.

-### Back-End
+### ☁️ Back-End
-For the back-end I used Firebase which is a service that provides a simple solution for storing data and authenticating users.
+For the back-end, I used Firebase — a service that provides a simple solution for storing data and authenticating users.

-### Other Tools & Techniques
+### 🧰 Other Tools & Techniques
-I used SASS (Syntactically Awesome Style Sheets) to style my application, mainly for its simple approach to style nesting and re-usability.
+I used SASS (Syntactically Awesome Style Sheets) to style my application, mainly for its intuitive approach to style nesting and re-usability.